Can Moose Swim?

 Moose Can Swim Great Distances

-As well as being super fast swimmers, moose are also endurance swimmers.
-It is estimated that a moose can swim at 6 MPH and maintain that speed for several hours.
-They are known to travel by swimming to distances of twelve or more miles.
-Some estimates clock the moose swimming up to 10 hours at a time.
+As if their speed and diving abilities weren’t impressive enough, moose also demonstrate remarkable endurance in the water.
+It is estimated that a moose can swim at 6 miles per hour and maintain that speed for several hours.
+They are known to travel by swimming to distances of fifteen miles without stopping, showcasing their incredible stamina.
+[9][10]

 Moose Swim for Comfort as Well